 If you’re not that mobile or are travelling with a friend who could do with a hand getting about then please let us know.
 You can pre-book one of our team members to help you get on and off the train.
 Just give us a call on 0800 7834524 or fill in the form at southeasternrailway.co.uk/contact-us/assisted-travel.

 Bags of trouble

 Lonesome bags can cause security alerts, which can then cause delays (and nobody likes delays).
 So try not to leave any lying around.
-If you spot one, you know the score – please let us or the British Transport Police know.
+If you spot one, you know the score – please let us know or text 61016 for the British Transport Police.

 It’s easy to walk around in our own little world, unaware that our suitcases or backpacks might be in the way.
 Always try to put yourself in other people’s shoes, and keep your eyes peeled for children.